Lead Organiser/s Indo-Burma Ramsar Regional Initiative (IBRRI)

 Co-organiser/s IBRRI Governments, WWF Hong Kong

-The Indo-Burma region hosts a particularly large and diverse array of wetlands, including 38 Ramsar sites – or wetlands of international importance.
-These wetlands provide multiple ecosystem services that can support climate change adaptation.
-Inland wetlands- capacity to store water during rainy season and slowly release it throughout the year help to reduce the severity and frequency of droughts and floods.
+Wetlands throughout the East Asian Australasian Flyway are critical stopover points for migratory birds, while also providing essential ecosystem services that support local communities in climate change adaptation.
+Inland wetlands’ capacity to store water during rainy season and slowly release it throughout the year help to reduce the severity and frequency of droughts and floods.
 Coastal wetlands also buffer increasingly strong storms and wave action, preventing erosion and reducing the impacts of sea level rise in coastal communities.

-However, these ecosystems and their services are extremely vulnerable to climate change: recent Climate Change Vulnerability Assessments conducted by IUCN and partners in wetlands in the region highlighted that changes in rainfall patterns and temperatures, including floods and droughts, are negatively affecting, and will continue to impact, wetland ecosystem services, carbon storage, food availability and biodiversity in the region.
-Already, more frequent and more intense droughts are eroding food security in many areas within the Indo-Burma region.
+However, these ecosystems and their services are extremely vulnerable to climate change: recent Climate Change Vulnerability Assessments conducted by IUCN and partners in wetlands in the region highlighted that changes in rainfall patterns and temperatures, including floods and droughts, are negatively affecting, and will continue to impact wetland ecosystem services, carbon storage, food availability and biodiversity in the region.
+Already, more frequent and more intense droughts are eroding food security in many wetlands areas.

 Facing ever-growing threats from climate change, national governments in the region continue to turn to grey infrastructure, such as dams, embankments and seawalls, to reduce negative impacts on communities, livelihoods and ecosystems.
 While these solutions provide a -quick fix,- they often only address one issue, and can further degrade other components of an ecosystem.